 In an instant, all the warmth and welcoming disappeared from the entire house as everyone fell silent.
 “What did you do?”
 Sherri asked quietly, looking at everyone else.
 Larkins was about to answer when she saw her parents exchange glances and then her father asked, “Skye, can you please leave the table and give us a few minutes?”

 Surprised, hurt, and angry at their collective reaction, Larkins dropped her fork onto her plate with a clang, shoved back her chair, and walked quickly out of the room before she said something she regretted.
 She went out the front door and sat down on the front step, looking up at the stars.
 She already missed them.
 She missed being out in the open expanses of outer space, exploring and fighting in the farthest places where only a few humans dared to go.
 She had lost the privilege of being one of that small number, however.
 She hadn’t been strong enough to hold herself together under the barrage of outside forces tearing her down.
 She had lost the fight.

-The door opened behind her and Derek came out.
+The door opened behind her and Cory came out.
 Larkins stood up to face him and asked bitterly, “So what are they saying about me?
 How much of a failure I am?”

-“Actually,” Derek hesitated awkwardly, “It’s a little more than that.”
+“Actually,” Cory hesitated awkwardly, “It’s a little more than that.”